lvpx/dailyprogress/README.md

 ## Dependency

+1. `xclip`  - Xclip should be installed for Linux systems as it is used to copy over the final content over to the clipboard.

-Vimwiki should be installed and generate the diary entry in the following format:
+2. Vimwiki should be installed and generate the diary entry in the following format:

 ```text
 1. [] First Item
 2. [] Second Item
 3. [] Third Item
 ```

-The gem requires the vimwiki location to be configured.

 ## Installation